Pickman123/Private-Projects/documentations/Account-Level Automation Implementation Guide.md

 ### Step 3: Manually Run the Trigger

 - **For Auto-Converted Triggers:**
-  Ensure the relevant feature flag (`ft-...`, provided separately) is enabled for your account or test environment.
+  Ensure the relevant feature toggle (`ft-...`, provided separately) is enabled for your account or test environment.
-  > The feature flag must be ON to run the automation.
+  > The feature toggle must be ON to run the automation.
 - **For Quix-Based Triggers:**
   In the Quix Job configuration, select the "testing" configuration for your automation action.

 ---

-## 4. Next Steps
+### Step 4: Review and Debug Automation Results

-- Review the automation results in the test environment.
+- Monitor the automation execution results on the test site.
-- Adjust your payload schema, trigger configuration, or automation actions as needed.
+- Check that notifications are sent to the correct adresses and that the payload data is accurate.
+- If the automation fails or produces unexpected results, revisit your trigger schema, make sure the FT is indeed ON, or Quix job setup and test again.
 - When satisfied, publish the trigger.

   ![Publish Trigger Example](https://github.com/Pickman123/Private-Projects/blob/main/docs%20images/Publish%20account%20level%20emails.png?raw=true)